codingchili/programmer-roadmap/README.md

 - ethereum-ingest: event ingestion to a queryable data store, for analysis and real time infographics/dashboard etc.
 - kbn-authentication-plugin: development driven by community demand. low priority.
 - excelastic: development driven by community demand. low priority.
+- zapperfly-asm: clustered build system for java, focuses on ease of setup.
+- flashcards-webapp: finish in near future, chili-core project and ethereum integration.

 Possible future projects

-- zapperfly-asm: clustered build system for java, focuses on ease of setup.
-- textchannel-cryptolizard: sms brokering service that builds on crypto-hexchange.
+- textchannel-cryptolizard: sms brokering service and gateway that builds on crypto-hexchange.
 - flic-desktop: a side project, connecting flic to Delphi desktop apps.
 - cluster-tunes: multi-room audio with Android/desktop support.
 Not likely as Airfoil finally provided an update!
+- docker-proxy: a docker proxy that starts containers on demand and stops when inactive, downscaling/multi-tenancy.

 All projects needs to provide a value of some sort, skills development, monetary gains, reputation etc.
 All projects must include a well written readme and a youtube demo.